MithrilJS/mithril.js/docs/mount.md

 A component rendered via `m.mount` [automatically redraws](autoredraw.md) in response to view events, `m.redraw()` calls or `m.request()` calls.
 Vnodes rendered via `m.render()` do not.

-`m.mount()` is suitable for application developers integrating Mithril widgets into existing codebases where routing is handled by another library or framework, while still enjoying Mithril's auto-redrawing facilities.
+`m.mount()` is suitable for application developers integrating Mithril.js widgets into existing codebases where routing is handled by another library or framework, while still enjoying Mithril.js' auto-redrawing facilities.

 `m.render()` is suitable for library authors who wish to manually control rendering (e.g. when hooking to a third party router, or using third party data-layer libraries like Redux).